zstackio/zstackio.github.io/documentation/getstart-manual.md

 ### 4. Start web UI

-You can start the web UI by:
+If the UI is installed in localhost, you can start the web UI by:

-    /etc/init.d/zstack-dashboard start
+    zstack-ctl start_ui

-If RabbitMQ server is not installed on the same machine with zstack-dashboard, the start web UI command is:
+If the UI is installed on different host, you can start the web UI by:

-    /etc/init.d/zstack-dashboard start --rabbitmq "username:password@YOUR_RABBITMQ_IP"

-If there are more than 1 RabbitMQ server, the RabbitMQ contents should be splited by ',':

-    /etc/init.d/zstack-dashboard start --rabbitmq "username:password@YOUR_RABBITMQ_IP1,username:password@YOUR_RABBITMQ_IP2"

-You can also add the rabbitmq parameters into /etc/init.d/zstack-dashboard, then you don't need to add it every time restart UI process.
+    zstack-ctl start_ui --host=ip_of_ui_host

 the web UI will listen on port `5000`, you can visit it with URL `http://ip_of_ui_machine:5000`.

 ### Useful zstack-ctl commands